quickapps/docs/en/developers/eav-api.rst

 -----------------

-After behavior is attached to your table and some virtual columns are defined, you will see that every Entity within that table will have additional attributes as they were conventional table columns, for example in any controller:
+After behavior is attached to your table and some virtual columns are defined, you can start fetching entities from your table as usual, using "Table::find()" or similar; every Entity fetched entity in this way will have additional attributes as they were conventional table columns, for example in any controller:

 .. code:: php